ADHD Assessment & Diagnosis

 Untreated attention-deficit hyperactivity disorder (ADHD) can impact self-esteem and mental and physical health.
-Additionally, individuals may face outside judgment for behaviors or impulses they might struggle to control.
+Additionally, individuals with ADHD may face outside judgment for behaviors or impulses they might struggle to control.
 Whether someone has difficulty meeting deadlines for work, remembering information in relationships, or struggling to focus and pay attention, the impact of ADHD can be experienced by adults.
-ADHD is not a children-only issue, and adults may wonder how they can get tested for ADHD and find treatment for their symptoms, including exploring options like 504 accommodations for ADHD in the workplace or other settings.
-Below, we’re discussing how to get tested for ADHD and covering the condition’s symptoms, complications, and treatments.
+ADHD is not a children-only issue, and adults may wonder how they can get assessed for ADHD and find treatment for their symptoms, including exploring options like 504 accommodations for ADHD in the workplace or other settings.
+Below, we’re discussing how to get assessed for ADHD and covering the ADHD’s symptoms, complications, and treatments.

 iStock